Helen-Chukwukelu/Database-migration/README.md

 **Create 2 public subnet in 2 AZs**

-From subnet section, click on create subenet
+- From subnet section, click on create subenet

-Select the VPC created, give a name as public-subnet-AZ1 Under Availability zone, select us-east-1a AZ.
+- Select the VPC created, give a name as public-subnet-AZ1

+- Under Availability zone, select us-east-1a AZ.

-Give the CIDR as 10.0.0.0/24
+- Give the CIDR as 10.0.0.0/24

-Create subnet
+- Create subnet

-Create another public subnet
+**Create another public subnet**

-Same method but select another AZ ..east-us-1a with CIDR as 10.0.1.0/24
+- Use same method but select another AZ ..east-us-1a with CIDR as 10.0.1.0/24

-Create
+- Create

 ....................................................................................

 **Enable auto IP assigned settings for the public subnets**

-- So anytime you launch ECS instance in the subnet, IP address will be assigned automatically.
+You are enabling this so that anytime you launch ECS instance in the subnet, IP address will be assigned automatically.

 - Select subnet in AZ1 and from action button, click on edit subnet Ssetting.